jameslovallo/snappy/packages/carousel/README.md

 ### Parts

-Web components have a bad reupation for being hard to style, but CSS ::part() selectors make it trivial to target an element inside the component's Shadow DOM and do anything you want to it.
+Web components have a reputation for being hard to style, but CSS `::part()` selectors make it trivial to target an element inside the component's Shadow DOM and apply any styling you want to it.

 - carousel
 - track